HomeLatest NewsGovTechTamil Nadu fast tracks digital connectivity plans, clears multi-billion dollar Bharatnet project

 The state government has not just cleared the Centre aided project but has also formally notified the same by awarding the tenders for the project in the state.
 The Bharatnet project is a pan-India broadband connectivity programme funded by the Union government, which looks to connect over 12,000 villages across India with high-speed connectivity.

-According to The Union and industry, the Centre issued a letter to the Tamil Nadu government on February 25, a day before the model code of conduct kicked in, giving a green signal for the project.
+According to The Union ministry of and industry, the Centre issued a letter to the Tamil Nadu government on February 25, a day before the model code of conduct kicked in, giving a green signal for the project.

 Advertisement